 Sometimes a goldfish in a bowl is part of the display.
 It symbolizes life.

 Mehrdad Aref-Adib made digital composites of seven different famous paintings, adding in items of the Haft-Seen.
 You can see his beautiful composite using a Cezanne painting at the top of this article.
 Check out his page here to see more of his lovely images.
 You can also follow Mehrdad Aref-Adib on Twitter.

 Many thanks to Mehrdad Aref-Adib for sharing his image with us!

 Enjoy and Happy Nowruz!

 This article was posted on Friday, March 25th, 2016 at 6:57 pm and is filed under Arts and Crafts, Countries & Cultures, Haft-Seen - Nowruz Table Display, Holidays Around the World, Iran, Nowruz - Persian New Year, Seasonal, Spring.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply